artemdudkin/json-q/README.md

 }); // => [{name:2}]
 ```

-And pseudo for add "abc" string to all fields names at any level (dont ask me why)
+And pseudo for add "abc" string to all fields names at any level (dont ask me what for)

 ```js
 var d = [{a:{b:1}}, {a:{c:2}}]